Oglethorpe Placement Tests

 Can I switch languages from high school to college?

 Absolutely.
-The introductory language courses (CHI-101, FRE-101, JPN-101, LAT-101, GER-101, or SPN-101) are open to anyone, no placement test required.
+The introductory language courses (CHI-101, FRE-101, LAT-101, GER-101, or SPN-101) are open to anyone, no placement test required.
 For example, if you took Spanish in high school, you should still take the Spanish placement test.
-But no matter what the results are, you may register for Elementary Japanese I in the fall.
+But no matter what the results are, you may register for a different elementary language course in the fall.
 There is nothing committing you to continue a certain language at Oglethorpe.
 The 101-level courses do not have any pre-requisites.

 What if I took Latin in high school, or Chinese?
 Doesn’t OU offer those, too?
 Why no placement test?